 Location of Other Archival Materials:

-Additional James N. Edy photographs can be found in the National Anthropological Archives in MS 4751 and the BAE historical negatives.
+Original negatives for many photographs in this collection held in the National Anthropological Archives in the BAE historical negatives.

 Additional Michelson photographs held in National Anthropological Archives Photo Lot 13, Photo Lot 24, MS 2139, and MS 4365-c.